MickeyKay/wp-dev-dashboard/README.txt

 = 1.1.0 =
 * Add ability to show all support tickets (both resolved and unresolved).
 * Add ability to manually add plugin & theme slugs to view in addition to those by a certain user.
+* Improve metabox count indicator for resolved and unresolved tickets.

 = 1.0.0 =
 * First release